Simple Anti-Aging Foods For Better Skin

 Dinner: Try to replace a portion of your simple carb with a favorite veggie or extra salad.

 Well, I guess you get the message.
-It's all about making small replacements here and there...wherever you can to reduce the amount of simple processed carbs.
+It's all about making small replacements here and there...wherever you can reduce the amount of simple processed carbs.

 For best results, try to limit foods that cause skin inflammation.